Approximate counting and NP search problems: Abstract

 \section{Abstract}

-We study a new class of NP search problems, those which can be proved total in the theory $\APC_2$ of [Je\v{r}\'{a}bek 2009].
-This is an axiomatic theory in bounded arithmetic which can formalize standard combinatorial arguments based on approximate counting.
-In particular, the Ramsey and weak pigeonhole search problems lie in the class.
+We study a new class of NP search problems, those which can be proved total using standard combinatorial reasoning based on approximate counting.
+Our model for this kind of reasoning is the bounded arithmetic theory $\APC_2$ of [Je\v{r}\'{a}bek 2009].
+In particular, the Ramsey and weak pigeonhole search problems lie in the new class.
 We give a purely computational characterization of this class and show that, relative to an oracle, it does not contain the problem CPLS, a strengthening of PLS.

 As CPLS is provably total in the theory $T^2_2$, this shows that $\APC_2$ does not prove every $\forall \Sigma^b_1$ sentence which is provable in bounded arithmetic.
 This answers the question posed in [Buss, Ko{\l}odziejczyk, Thapen 2014] and represents some progress in the programme of separating the levels of the bounded arithmetic hierarchy by low-complexity sentences.